 Then we'll get to your calls.

-Um my job in the executive branch is supposed to be to carry out the laws that are passed.
+My job in the executive branch is supposed to be to carry out the laws that are passed.

-The problem is is that um, you know, I'm the president of the United States, I'm not uh uh the emperor of the United States.
+The problem is that, you know, I'm the president of the United States.

-Uh my job is to execute laws that are passed.
+My job is to execute laws that are passed.

 And Congress right now has not changed what I consider to be a broken immigration system.

-And what that means is is that we have certain obligations to enforce the laws that are in place, even if we think that in many cases the results may be tragic.
+And what that means is that we have certain obligations to enforce the laws that are in place, even if we think that in many cases the results may be tragic.

-Now, what you need to know when I'm speaking as president of the United States, and I come to this community, is that if in fact I could solve all these problems without passing laws in Congress, then I would do so.
+Now, what you need to know, when I'm speaking as President of the United States, and I come to this community, is that if, in fact, I could solve all these problems without passing laws in Congress, then I would do so.

 But we're also a nation of laws.